bondy-io/bondy_docs/docs/concepts/why_bondy.md

 The computer software industry has a tendency to add vertical solutions as silos and build layers over layers without taking things away[^cncf].

+[^cncf]: The Cloud Native Computing Foundation (CNCF), [Cloud Native Interactive Landscape](https://landscape.cncf.io) lists more than 450 technologies.
+Most of them added in the last 10 years.

 For example, new modern Remote Procedure Call (RPC) technologies like gRPC and new incarnations of the ubiquitous HTTP protocol still make a distinction between clients and servers.
 When the smart phones we have in our pockets are more powerful than the supercomputers of the 80s, those frameworks still treat the browser running on the them as dumb clients.

 These complicates the implement of several use cases in which it would be desirable for the "server" to call the "client".

 Fortunately, the advances in distributed computing over the last 10 years have given us a new horizon, one where we are able to treat our mobile devices as the system or record.
 I am referrying to peer-to-peer networking and local-first software[^mklepp].

+[^mklepp]: Marin Kleppmann et al., [Local-First Software: Your Own Your Data, in spite of the Cloud](https://martin.kleppmann.com/papers/local-first.pdf)

 But this will come at a cost.